 FTI Consulting is a signatory to the United Nations Global Compact (“UNGC”) and adopts and adheres to its principles.
 Principle one is “the protection of internationally proclaimed human rights”, principle four is “the elimination of all forms of forced and compulsory labour” and principle five is “the effective abolition of child labour”.

 FTI Consulting’s supply chain is extensive and includes a large number of suppliers providing a broad range of goods and services.
-In 2016, the top 10 suppliers accounted for nearly 36% of its total annual supplier spend (and with the top 20 suppliers accounting for nearly 45% of total annual supplier spend).
-These key suppliers are the businesses which help the firm to run its office premises (e.g. catering, utilities) or who supply the firm with the technology, infrastructure and other support needed to run its business and serve its clients (e.g. IT, telecoms, travel, recruitment, stationery, supplies and professional services).
+In 2018, the top 10 suppliers accounted for just under 47% of its total annual supplier spend (and with the top 20 suppliers accounting for over 55% of total annual supplier spend).
+As in previous reporting periods, these key suppliers are the businesses which help the firm to run its office premises (e.g. catering, utilities) or who supply the firm with the technology, infrastructure and other support needed to run its business and serve its clients (e.g. IT, telecoms, travel, recruitment, stationery, supplies and professional services).
 A number of these first-tier suppliers have been working with the firm for a number of years.

 Risk assessment and due diligence

 FTI Consulting’s suppliers vary both in nature of the services they provide as well as in the frequency with which FTI Consulting works with them - some are one-off or infrequent; others represent a substantial proportion of our annual supplier spend and/or are day-to-day suppliers.